The Youngest Nun: Super Sweet Grape Tomatoes

 "The Youngest Nun:"

 The other area of my life as a sister I would like to expand on is life lived in community.
-From my previous posts, Part of our routine in community life is having dinner and praying together in the evening.This gives us a chance to connect and share about our day.
+From my previous posts, you already know that I live with Sister Johnelle and her foster daughter Lissie.
+Part of our routine in community life is having dinner and praying together in the evening.This gives us a chance to connect and share about our day.

 Having time to recreate together is also very important.
 The three of us go to Glacier National Park every summer for a few days.
 Our favorite spot there is Lake McDonald.
 The combination of the water and the mountains is tranquil and breathtaking.
 Some years friends or relatives join us in the fun.
 Closer to home, we recently went to the state fair in Great Falls and enjoyed tribute singers Johnny Cash and Patsy Cline.